You may know the commercials for the estimated $30 Billion in asbestos trust funds. But how do they work?

 In order to provide compensation for current and future victims of mesothelioma, lung cancer, and other asbestos-related diseases, companies that used asbestos in their products were forced to create special trusts to pay out victims' claims.

 Asbestos trust funds are a type of mesothelioma compensation set aside for victims of asbestos exposure.
-These funds allow victims to file a claim for a portion of the money.
+These funds allow victims and their families to file a claim for a portion of the money.

 These special trusts were created after the Johns-Manville Corporation, along with dozens of other manufacturers of asbestos products, filed for bankruptcy in 1982 after victims were awarded millions of dollars for their suffering.